-Post year-end events up to the date of auditor's report that provide additional information about the Group's position at the reporting date (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events that provide additional information about the Group's position at the reporting date (adjusting events) are reflected in the consolidated financial statements.
 Post year-end events that are non-adjusting events are disclosed in the notes to consolidated financial statements when material.